-Renewal invoices have been mailed.
-If you don't receive yours by Oct.
-31, please let us know.
+Attn. current members!
+All renewal invoices have been mailed or emailed.
+Didn't get one? or need an updated invoice, please let us know.
 Call (202) 822-0750 to speak with Yvonne.
 Or, click the renew button to send her an email.
 Thank you!

 What's new in 2014?

 As always, CRD members enjoy exclusive benefits and savings!

 (If you are interested in a Partner Membership (formerly Affiliate Membership), please click here for rate and benefits.)

 The CRD Listservs include over 500 active participants who discuss an extensive array of issues in the area of resource development.
 Get instant advice from numerous colleagues regarding all aspects of Community College Development.

 Find sample bylaws, policies, campaigns, job descriptions, foundation board development resources, grant development resources, alumni development resources and more.

 A NATIONAL NETWORK | ONLINE SEARCHABLE MEMBER DIRECTORY